Abdus Sattar Bhuiyan

 Abdus Sattar Bhuiyan (16 January 1939 – 30 September 2023) was a Bangladesh Nationalist Party politician and a Jatiya Sangsad member representing the Brahmanbaria-2 constituency.
-He resigned from the latest position on 11 December 2022 but re-elected for the same position as an independent candidate in the follow-up by-election on 8 February 2023.
+He resigned from the latest position on 11 December 2022 but was re-elected for the same position as an independent candidate in the follow-up by-election on 8 February 2023.

 Early life and family

 Bhuiyan was born on 16 January 1939 in Paramanandapur Boro Bari, Sarail, then located in the Brahmanbaria subdivision of the Tippera District.
 His parents were Maqsud Ali Bhuiyan and Rahima Khatun.

 Career

-Bhuiyan served as the State Minister of Land and the State Minister of Power in the Third Khaleda Cabinet of Bangladesh Nationalist Party.
+Bhuiyan served as the State Minister of Land and the State Minister of Power in the third Khaleda Cabinet.
 He also served as the State Minister for Fisheries and Livestock in that cabinet.

-Bhuiyan served as an adviser of Khaleda Zia.
-He was re-elected to the parliament in the by-election 2023 as an independent candidate.
+Bhuiyan served as an adviser to Khaleda Zia.
+He was re-elected to parliament in a 2023 by-election as an independent candidate.

 Death

 Abdus Sattar Bhuiyan died on 30 September 2023, at the age of 84.